Enrich your Dharamsala Travel..Taj of Compassion-Siddartha Buddha !

 The gesture of the right hand stands for turning the wheel of Dharma, while that of the left hand symbolizes meditation.
 The union of both symbolizes the teaching the Dharma while in meditation.

 Discover on your Dharamsala Travel a new found energy, higher strength of tolerance and better understanding of Human Spirit & Survival!
+The Highlight of your trip to Dharamsala can be the teachings of His Holiness, the Dalai Lama, Yog/Meditation or outdoor camping.

 "Hello!
 Iam finally back in Kansas City right in the middle of North America.
 Although Iam enjoying getting back into the swing of things here, I miss Dharamsala very much.
 My too short trip there, left such a great impression that can only be surpassed by another longer trip.
 I have never slept better and Vidya Niwas is one of the most relaxing place I have been.
 I feel very grateful for a very enjoyable stay and miss the good food.
 Every moment was 'special'!